 UW Engineering Students, and other engineers

-This is a responsive engineering application that allows engineers to perform a state equation calculation.
+State Model R&D is an application that allows engineers to perform a state equation calculation.

 This page served as an introduction to the calculator.
 As a returning user, we provided a way to begin a new model or open an existing file from a past calculation.
 We also had included a way to see an example if they are unfamiliar with how the calculation works.